Hospital Sant Joan de Déu Barcelona: Teaching

-Hospital Sant Joan de Déu has an agreement since 1994 with the University of Barcelona to promote undergraduate and postgraduate teaching.
+Hospital Sant Joan de Déu has had an agreement since 1994 with the University of Barcelona to promote undergraduate and postgraduate teaching.
 Within it is also taught continuing education for professionals, from the center and external, and training internships for professionals in various aspects of pediatric specialties and perinatology.

 Research

 The center promotes, in collaboration with the Foundation Sant Joan de Déu, several lines of research and has a building for research.

 The main research teams focus their studies in: